Creamy mushroom stroganoff is what dreams are made of. The flavor combo between the mushrooms and savory stroganoff

 - Remove the stroganoff from the heat and let it cool for just a minute so that the Greek yogurt doesn’t curdle when you add it in.
-Then, slowly add the rest of the broth, Greek yogurt, and fresh thyme to the pan and mix until combined.
+Then, slowly add the rest of the broth, Greek yogurt, pepper, and fresh thyme to the pan and mix until combined.

 - Bring the mixture to a boil and then turn to low heat.

 - Fold the egg noodles into the mushroom sauce and let the mixture heat over low heat until the noodles hot and ready to eat.

 Nutrition FactsServing Size: 1/4 Calories: 217 Sugar: 5 Fat: 14 Carbohydrates: 14 Fiber: 3 Protein: 10